getsolus/help-center-docs/docs/user/editions/gnome/configuration.md

 ## Keyboard layout

-With GNOME, open the Overlay using the `Super` button on your keyboard and search for "Keyboar Layout" or open the settings app and find "Keyboard" on the sidebar.
+With GNOME, open the Overlay using the `Super` button on your keyboard and search for "Keyboard Layout" or open the settings app and find "Keyboard" on the sidebar.

 You will now be shown the following dialog.